 Compiler.
-A computer program that translates programs expressed in a high-level language into machine language equivalents.
+A compiler is a computer program that translates programs expressed in a high-level language into machine language equivalents.

 Days.
-Calendar days, unless otherwise noted.
-When counting days, for the purpose of submitting or receiving a document, the count shall begin on the first full calendar day after the date the document was received.
+The term days shall refer to calendar days, unless otherwise noted.
+When counting days, for the purpose of submitting or receiving a document, the count shall begin on the first full calendar day after the day the document was received.